 A VPN (Virtual Private Network) is a service that provides an encrypted connection from your computer to servers in the VPN network.
 The VPN server then connects to the target website and relays data between your computer and the target.
 As far as the target site can tell, it is communicating with the VPN server and not with your computer.

 Because many VPNs have servers located in dozens of countries throughout the world, you can use a VPN to appear to be located in another country, and access sites that are not available in your actual location.
 Thus if your in a country like China you can access news sites which are blocked locally.
 Or if you were in the United States you could access crypto exchanges and online casinos which block US access.

 Similar to Tor, there are sites & countries that block VPN access.
 In China for example, many well known VPN providers get blocked.
 However there are always ways to still use a VPN if you try enough VPN providers and servers.
 Really good companies like NordVPN and ExpressVPN will always stay ahead of the curve and make sure they have servers that work from China.

 Understanding the Different Strengths and Weaknesses of Tor and VPNs

 While both Tor and VPNs help to protect your privacy online, the differences in the way they function give them different strengths and weaknesses.
-Understanding these differences will help when we get to the discussion of whether and how to use Tor and a VPN together.
+Understanding these differences will help when we get to the discussion of whether and how to use Tor over a VPN.

 Let’s start by looking at Tor’s strengths and weaknesses.